vespa-engine/sample-apps/msmarco-ranking/passage-ranking-README.md

 ## Full Evaluation

 Full evaluation requires the content node to run on an instance with at least 256 GB of memory.
-For optimal serving performance a cpu with avx512 support is recommended.
+For optimal serving performance, a cpu with avx512 support is recommended.

 In our experiments we have used 2 x Xeon Gold 6263CY 2.60GHz (48, 96 threads) and 256 GB of Memory.
-SSD persistent drive is recommended for faster feeding and random access for the paged title_text_token dense tensor field.

 ### Download Data
-Download the preprocessed document feed data which includes ColBERT multi-term representations, and the sentence transformer single representation embedding.
+Download the preprocessed passage feed data which includes ColBERT multi-term representations, and the sentence transformer single representation embedding.
 The data is compressed using [ZSTD](https://facebook.github.io/zstd/):